plast-lab/cclyzer-souffle/README.md

 ### Install the Soufflé engine

 The Soufflé Datalog engine needs to be installed.
-We recommend using the latest stable version (2.0.2 at the time of writing) by cloning the Soufflé GitHub [repo](https://github.com/souffle-lang/souffle) and following the available [instructions](https://souffle-lang.github.io/build) to build from source.
+We recommend using the HEAD commit (until at least a few much needed improvements of version 2 become stable) by cloning the Soufflé GitHub [repo](https://github.com/souffle-lang/souffle) and following the available [instructions](https://souffle-lang.github.io/build) to build from source.

 The latest development version of Soufflé can also be installed via the package